bradleykohler96/bradleykohler96/README.md

 - 🔭 I’m currently working on: Wireless communications
 - 🌱 I’m currently learning: L1, L2, L3 protocols for LTE
-- 👯 I’m looking to collaborate on: fun Python projects!
+- 👯 I’m looking to collaborate on: Fun Python projects!
 - 🤔 I’m looking for help with: Nothing ATM!
-- 💬 Ask me about: anything!
+- 💬 Ask me about: Anything!
 - 📫 How to reach me: bradleykohler96@gmail.com